News Page

 In Ohio, schools (the school boards and administration) spend a tremendous amount of time raising money to run the schools.
 I talked with one fellow who had been a school board member for a number of years and he said that he had only once worked on an issue regarding the actual education of children.
 All the rest of the time, they were concerned with money - how it was raised and how it was spent.
 That is a crying shame.

 The state legislature should set some value per student that each school will receive from the state and then pay that to the school district.
 That money should come from corporate property taxes (which there should be none collected on the local level for the local schools.)
-This would provide the basic funding needed to run a schools.
+This would provide the basic funding needed to run a school.
 Then if parents in a local school district wish to vote themselves a tax increase to be used for their local school, they should have every right to do that.

 (back to top)